jonklein/Psh/README.md

     $ java PshInspector pushsamples/exampleProgram1.push

-This push file runs the psh program '(2994 5 INTEGER.+)' for 100 steps after pushing the inputs '44, 22, TRUE, 17.76'.
+This push file runs the psh program '(2994 5 integer.+)' for 100 steps after pushing the inputs '44, 22, true, 17.76'.
 Other sample psh programs are available in 'pushsamples/'.

 Psh In More Detail
 ==================